danwells96/ARISES/DocFiles/Meeting Minutes.md

 * Create a persistent storage relational database to store meal and exercise information
 * Create and connect save and fetch functions to this database
 * Fix the skew of the graph's sidebars
-* Add animations on swiping through the days on the graph and bringing sections to the fore.
+* Add animations on swiping through the days on the graph and bringing domain to the fore.
 * Implement the favourites system described above
 </p>
 </details>